wompking/carminiteblocks/README.md

 ## Credits

 Thanks to LyricLy and SlimRunner for providing coding help, and SlimRunner for the Spanish translation.
 Krokeiri supplied the textures, and Sinthorion helped a bit with the German translation.

+The original idea of Carminite and Carminite-based blocks and their textures were taken from the Twilight Forest mod, and the idea of Ghast Meat and its texture was taken from the NetherEx mod.

 Carminite Blocks is released under the [BSD-2-Clause-Patent](https://spdx.org/licenses/BSD-2-Clause-Patent.html) license.

 ## Disclaimer